Iran's Rouhani stands by moderate ally Zarif after surprise resignation

 Rouhani won landslide elections in 2013 and 2017 on promises of reform, while Supreme Leader Ayatollah Ali Khamenei, in power since 1989, is seen as above factional fighting but sympathetic to the hardliners.
 Although Rouhani is responsible for choosing ministers, Khamenei traditionally has the last say.

-“If he (Khamenei) publicly backs Zarif and Rouhani, this crisis will be over in a good way and it will narrow the gap between different political camps in the country,” said an official.
+“If he (Khamenei) publicly backs Zarif and Rouhani, this crisis will be over in a good way and it will narrow the gap between different political camps in the country,” said an official close to the hardline camp.

 The political uncertainty comes at a difficult time for Iran’s leaders as the newly reimposed U.S. sanctions have dashed hopes of an economic breakthrough.
 Rouhani has warned that the country is facing the worst economic crisis in 40 years.